nico-kuroxy/puzzle-library/advent_of_code/src/day_5/README.md

 The [problem](https://adventofcode.com/2024/day/5) for this day.

-The first part aims to
+The first part aims to find every valid update in a sequence of updates.
+Each update has a series of page, and they must follow a set of ordering rules.
+Then, we need to find the sum of the middle page of each valid update.

 The second part consisted in